Strata Insurance Gaps: What Most Property Managers Don’t Realize Until It’s Too Late

 1. Inadequate Building Valuations

-If the insured value of the property is outdated or underestimated, it can lead to underinsurance.
-Meaning, claims may not fully cover the cost of repairs or rebuilding.
+If the insured value of a property is outdated or underestimated, it can result in underinsurance — meaning the policy may not fully cover repair or rebuilding costs.

 2. Limited Coverage for Certain Risks

-Not all policies include the same level of protection.
-Some may exclude specific risks depending on how they are structured.
+Not all policies provide the same level of protection.

 3. Misalignment Between Policy and Property Needs

-Each strata property is different.
-A one-size-fits-all approach can leave important exposures uncovered.
+Every strata property has different exposures and requirements.
+A one-size-fits-all approach can leave important areas insufficiently protected.

 What We Often See in the Industry